IriLrnr/EvIBM/README.md

 $ sudo apt install sxiv
 ```
 To compile the R script you may need to install R, here is a tutorial: https://cran.r-project.org/

+## 21/03/2020

+The code is a mess, because I'm testing the function Reproduction with poisson

 ## References